 We aim to provide some understanding of how learners experience work with data.
 Through work with data, learners can transform from consumers of knowledge to creators of knowledge (Hancock, Kaput, & Goldsmith, 1992; Lehrer & Schauble, 2015; Lee & Wilkerson, 2018; Finzer, 2013).
 This work supports recent reform efforts that cast a vision of learning that emphasizes not just knowing about key concepts, but participating in the practices of STEM disciplines, foci of both science and mathematics curricular standards (NGSS Lead States, 2013; National Governors Association Center for Best Practices, Council of Chief State School Officers, 2010).
 Indeed, work with data presents an area of overlap between the two sets of standards.

 Our purpose, then, is to examine youth engagement in a variety of learning activities that involve work with data and to explore how work with data and youth characteristics relate to their engagement.
 We explore these topics in the context of outside-of-school STEM enrichment programs carried out during the summer that introduce youth to STEM-related data in a context that builds upon youths’ interests.
 Knowing more about youths’ experiences in working with data can also provide a foundation for subsequent work to explore how particular curricula and engaging experiences for youth spark their interest in STEM, including hobbies and occupations related to data science, but also pursuing future study and careers in science, mathematics, or engineering and computer science.

+Background

 Defining Work with Data